BTEC Tech Awards FAQs for BTEC Tech Awards 2022

 The First Awards will remain available throughout the transition to the redeveloped Tech Awards.
 However, as they are no longer on performance tables after 2023, the redeveloped Tech Awards offer the best alternative programme on performance tables, and are based on years of experience in delivering both First Awards and Tech Awards.
 We will review the First Award following the transition period to the redeveloped Tech Awards, and will communicate any decision well in advance of final registration dates should we decide to retire them.

-DfE terminal assessment requirements mean that the external assessment must now be taken at the end of the programme.
-Internally assessed components can be taken both prior to and in the same assessment series as the external assessment, just not after the external assessment.
+Although DfE terminal assessment requirements mean that the external assessment must now be taken at the end of the programme, internally assessed components can be taken both prior to and in the same assessment series as the external assessment, just not after the external assessment.
+The specifications provide a logical teaching and assessment sequence of components, but internal assessments can be sat in any order, or be co-delivered and assessed alongside one another or alongside the external component.
+Our Teacher Guides, found on the subject qualification pages, contain several example delivery models illustrating different ways you can deliver your programme.

 No. There is no longer a Level 1 Pass requirement in any component including the externally assessed component, so even a result of U (Unclassified) could allow for certification based on sufficient points from other components.
 This means the qualifications are now fully compensatory.